Remembrance Day – our people share their stories

 We work with the CTP to provide veterans with support they need to find civilian jobs after leaving the Armed Forces.

-Leonardo was awarded the UK MoD’s Employer Recognition Scheme Gold Award for its work supporting Reservists and the Armed Forces.
+Leonardo was awarded the UK MOD’s Employer Recognition Scheme Gold Award for its work supporting Reservists and the Armed Forces.

 Our partnership sees Leonardo support ABF and the Army family through the charity’s Corporate Membership programme, contributing funds to enable the charity’s overall work.